War of the Confederation: Assassination of Portales

-First Campaign
+First campaign

-Confederate Naval Campaign
+Confederate naval campaign

 The first stage of the war was fought at sea.
 Both sides tried to take control of it from the very beginning.
 The Confederate fleet was composed of the Socabaya, Confederación and Congreso and it put out to sea in November 1837.
 They first attacked the Juan Fernández garrison, which they captured, liberating the prisoners there.
 Then they attacked the ports of Talcahuano, San Antonio, Huasco and Caldera.

-Chilean Expedition
+Chilean expedition

 In the meantime, the Chilean government was preparing an expedition to put a quick end to the conflict.
 In September 1837 it sent a fleet carrying a Chilean expeditionary force of approximately 2,800 troops under the command of Admiral Manuel Blanco Encalada.
 The Chilean army landed at Islay in southern Peru in October, 1837, occupying the city of Arequipa after a long and arduous march, during which the Chileans were decimated by disease.
 But the invading army failed to find the local support that they had been led to believe they would encounter against the Confederate government.
 While Admiral Blanco Encalada was immersed in never-ending negotiations with the local leaders, Marshal Santa Cruz quietly surrounded the city with his army and effectively blockaded the invading army inside.